Ana María Guzmán: Utah Royals (loan)

-On 10 January 2025, National Women's Soccer League club Utah Royals added Guzmán to their squad on a one-year loan through the 2025 NWSL season.
-Guzmán made her NWSL debut on 11 April 2025, coming in as a second-half substitute for Bianca St-Georges in a 1–0 loss to the Portland Thorns.
-After making 5 appearances for the Royals, Guzmán was recalled from her loan in July 2025.
+On 10 January 2025, National Women's Soccer League club Utah Royals signed Guzmán on a one-year loan for the 2025 NWSL season.
+She made her NWSL debut on 11 April 2025 as a second-half substitute for Bianca St-Georges in a 1–0 defeat to the Portland Thorns.
+Bayern recalled her in July 2025 after five appearances.